IorioD/MTD-manager-console/How_to_kubernetes.md

 	```

 ## 6. Cloud-app setup
-This app simulates a situation in which the edge node sends temperature to the node that processes the information.
+This app simulates a situation in which the edge node sends temperature to the node that processes the information (source [Cloud-app-demo](https://github.com/vittolibre/mtd-cloud-app)).
 1. Create new workload (application workloads ->workloads) cloud-app as before:
 	- Name: `cloud-app`
 	- Project: `default`